timohaver/arcgis-ng-popup-text/README.md

 ---
 ## The Problem

 See comments and code in `app.component.css`.
 There is CSS there that should work at the component level to change the popup text to `darkred`.
-If you run the app and click the location marker (there is only one), you will see that CSS does not work.
-Move the same CSS to `styles.css` and now the CSS applies to the popup text.
-The popup text color will be `dark red`.
+If you run the app and click the location marker (there is only one), you will see the popup text still has the default styling.
+Move the same CSS to `styles.css` (= global-level CSS) and now the CSS applies to the popup text.
+The popup text color will be `darkred`.